Understanding Tooth Loss and How to Prevent It

 If gum disease is the reason for your tooth loss, you will also need to work out a treatment plan with your dentist for that as well.

-How to Prevent Tooth Decay and Tooth Loss
+How to Avoid Loosing Teeth and Prevent Tooth Decay

 Tooth loss prevention begins with good oral hygiene and regular dental examinations.
 In many cases, adult tooth loss can be stopped and even reversed with proper and timely dental care.
 Contact your dentist right away if you notice worsening breath, pain or bleeding in the gums or damage to your teeth.